ava-labs/avalanchego/vms/platformvm/config/config.md

 _Uint64_

-Transaction fee for adding a subnet validator
+Transaction fee for adding a Subnet validator

 ### `AddSubnetDelegatorFee`

 _Uint64_

-Transaction fee for adding a subnet delegator
+Transaction fee for adding a Subnet delegator

 ### `MinValidatorStake`